thangngoc89/blog/content/writing-reason-react-bindings-the-right-way/index.md

 Quick note:

 I know that the above code is not idiomatic React code.
-I can re-implement the React compponent like this to fix it:
+I can re-implement the React component like this to fix it:

 ```js
 <p>